 Even though Bonaventure has become a popular tourist destination, it remains a peaceful, active cemetery.
 People can still purchase internment rights and be laid to rest among the oaks, azaleas and sculptures of Bonaventure Cemetery.

-Our Visit to Bonaventure Cemetery
+Our Tour of Bonaventure Cemetery

 We met many frequent visitors to Savannah and they all said they make a point to come to Bonaventure every time they are in town.
 As soon as we visited, we understood why.